Information Resources Identity UPPS

-01.01 Information resources residing at or administered by Texas State University-San Marcos are strategic and vital assets belonging to the people of Texas.
+01.01 Information resources residing at or administered by Texas State University are strategic and vital assets belonging to the people of Texas.
 Title 1, Part 10, Chapter 202, Texas Administrative Code, commonly known as TAC 202, requires the university to appropriately manage access to these information resources.
-The university shall afford an individual access to these resources in a manner consistent with the individual’s institutional affiliations and roles.
+Texas State shall afford an individual access to these resources in a manner consistent with the individual’s institutional affiliations and roles.
 Individuals shall access these resources only as necessary to fulfill their institutional roles and always in compliance with established laws, regulations, policies, and controls.
 The university shall hold individuals accountable for their actions relating to such access.
 [TAC 202.70, TAC 202.71]

 01.02 Texas State restricts access to its non-public information resources by authenticating the individual identity and eligibility of all users of those resources.
 The university assigns unique identification and authentication credentials to individuals for use in asserting their identity and eligibility to use the university’s information resources.
 Examples include the NetID with its companion password and the Texas State ID number with its companion PIN.
 Each NetID and Texas State ID number shall be unique university-wide.
 The person to whom the credentials are assigned is the only authorized user of those credentials.

-01.04 Texas State may authorize individuals to access its information resources using identification and authentication credentials that are issued and verified by third party identity providers.
-Texas State may also authorize individuals and service providers to utilize university-provided authentication credentials and services to manage access to information resources owned or operated by third party service providers.
+01.04 Texas State may authorize individuals to access its information resources using identification and authentication credentials that are issued and verified by third-party identity providers.
+Texas State may also authorize individuals and service providers to utilize university-provided authentication credentials and services to manage access to information resources owned or operated by third-party service providers.
 The vice president for Information Technology or designee must approve all such “federated” identity and access management arrangements prior to their implementation.
 See the Federated Identity Management Attribute Release policy at http://www.vpit.txstate.edu/about/policies.html for more information.

 01.05 Access to Texas State information resources is a privilege, not a right.
 The university reserves the right to deny or revoke access to its information resources, with or without notice, at its sole discretion, subject to the provisions of UPPS No. 04.01.01, Security of Texas State Information Resources, UPPS No. 04.01.07, Appropriate Use of Information Resourcesother university policies.

 04.01 User Affiliations.
 Texas State provides restricted access to its information resources to persons with the following university affiliations: